CodeProSpecialist/Chat-GPT-LLM-Artificial-Intelligence-Stock-Trading-Robot-for-Alpaca/README.md

 sh install.sh

-For this version of Ollama to work best, do not install ollama with docker or with snap.
+For this version of Ollama to work best, do not install Ollama with docker or with snap.

 Install Ollama using the install download link on the official Ollama website.